 The middle phase is all about the roses and magnolia, adding a feminine touch to the fruity opening.
 I couldn’t find the mimosa, but that didn’t spoil my enjoyment.

 The base is sandalwood and cashmere, although both were indistinct.
-I prefer the uplifting fruity top notes and the floral middle phase middle notes to the base, which I found a bit “meh.”
+I prefer the uplifting fruity top notes and the floral middle phase to the base, which I found hard to discern,

 Viva La Vita smells impossibly girly and pretty and I would consider getting a full bottle.
 I’m craving light feminine florals as winter begins to outstay its welcome.
 Over on Fragrantica, some readers are comparing this to Dior J’Adore, but others claim it is a generic Avon scent that smells like the existing Avon Femme and Avon Dreams.
 I can’t remember what those two smell like, but I do have some Avon purse sprays arriving next week so maybe I can check it out then.